Government of Eswatini: Election procedure

-Nominations take place at the chiefdoms.
+Nominations take place at the constituencies.
 On the day of nomination, the name of the nominee is raised by a show of hands.
-Nominees are given an opportunity to indicate acceptance of the nomination.
-Nominees must be supported by at least ten members of that chiefdom.
+Nominees are given an opportunity to indicate acceptance or declining of the nomination.
+Nominees must be supported by at least ten members of that constituency.
 The nominations are for the position of Member of Parliament, Constituency Headman (Indvuna) and the Constituency Executive Committee (Bucopho).
-The minimum number of nominees is four and the maximum is ten.
-Primary elections also take place at the chiefdom level.
+The minimum number of nominees is 4 and the maximum is 10.

+Primary elections also take place at the constituency level.
 They are by secret ballot.
-During the Primary Elections, the voters are given an opportunity to elect the member of the executive committee (Bucopho) for that particular chiefdom.
-Aspiring Members of Parliament and the constituency Headman are also elected from each chiefdom.
+During the Primary Elections, the voters are given an opportunity to elect the member of the executive committee (Bucopho) for that particular constituency.
+Aspiring Members of Parliament and the constituency Headman are also elected from each constituency.
 The secondary and final elections take place at the various constituencies called Tinkhundla.
 Candidates who won primary elections in the chiefdoms are considered nominees for the secondary elections at inkhundla or constituency level.
 The nominees with majority votes become the winners and they become members of parliament or constituency headman.